1952 Swiss Mount Everest expedition: Results

-Raymond Lambert and Tenzing Norgay were able to reach a height of about 8595 m on the south-eastern ridge, setting a new climbing altitude record (assuming that George Mallory and Andrew Irvine did not ascend any higher during their expedition of 1924).
+Raymond Lambert and Tenzing Norgay were able to reach a height of about 8595 m on the south-eastern ridge, setting a new climbing altitude record (assuming that George Mallory and Andrew Irvine did not ascend any higher during their expedition in 1924).

 Tenzing's experience was useful when he was hired to be part of the British expedition in 1953, during which he reached the summit with Sir Edmund Hillary.

 The results of this first Swiss expedition to Mount Everest were remarkable, and exceeded even the most optimistic expectations.
 At the first attempt, it had opened up a new route to the peak of Everest, and it had reached an extraordinary height on the southwestern ridge in difficult conditions.
 In the opinion of the extremely critical Marcel Kurz, this expedition was almost a victory.
-They had seen from closeup that the route to the South Summit had no insurmountable barriers, and only the last 90 m to the summit remained unknown.
+They had seen from close-up that the route to the South Summit had no insurmountable barriers, and only the last 90 m to the summit remained unknown.
 The spring expedition might have reached the summit using the Draeger oxygen sets used for the autumn expedition.
 They established for the British that in 1953 the route should be up the Lhoste Face not the couloirs, and have a high camp(s) on the South Col (which meant more stores to be carried higher).
-See Appendix for comparison of the two expeditions.
+See the Appendix for the comparison of the two expeditions.

-The expedition named the Geneva Spur rock formation, between the Western Cwm and the South Col. During the 1956 Swiss Everest–Lhotse expedition, Geneva Spur was the location of the last high camp before Fritz Luchsinger and Ernst Reiss achieved the first ascent of Lhotse summit, on May 18, 1956.
+The expedition named the Geneva Spur rock formation, between the Western Cwm and the South Col. During the 1956 Swiss Everest–Lhotse expedition, Geneva Spur was the location of the last high camp before Fritz Luchsinger and Ernst Reiss achieved the first ascent of the Lhotse summit, on May 18, 1956.

 Autumn expedition

 There was a second Swiss expedition in the autumn of 1952, after the monsoon, the first serious attempt to climb Everest at that time of year (having received permission from the Nepalese government to go during the whole year).
 A party including Lambert, Tenzing and others made it to the South Col, but was forced back by extremely cold weather after reaching an altitude of 8100 m.
-The autumn expedition was only decided in June so the second party arrived too late, when winter winds were buffeting the mountain.
-They held out in terrible conditions of discomfort and mental strain, but never succeeded in getting within striking distance of the summit (Hunt had decided that if the 1953 British expedition failed, they would also make another post-moonson attempt).
+The autumn expedition was only decided in June, so the second party arrived too late, when winter winds were buffeting the mountain.
+They held out in terrible conditions of discomfort and mental strain, but never succeeded in getting within striking distance of the summit (Hunt had decided that if the 1953 British expedition failed, they would also make another post-monsoon attempt).